CRWD vs IBM: Which is Better to Buy in 2026?

 Should I invest in CRWD or IBM for long term?

-For long-term investing, consider that CRWD has BUY rating with 70% confidence, while IBM has BUY rating with 75% confidence.
+For long-term investing, consider that CRWD has a A grade with 76% confidence, while IBM has a A grade with 76% confidence.
 Higher confidence indicates more consistent fundamentals from SEC filings.
 This is not investment advice - always do your own research.

 What do the AI models say about CRWD vs IBM?

 Our dual AI system (Claude by Anthropic and ChatGPT by OpenAI) analyzes SEC 10-K and 10-Q filings independently.
-For CRWD vs IBM, the AI consensus favors IBM based on fundamental metrics including revenue growth, profitability, ROE, and balance sheet strength.
+For CRWD vs IBM, both AIs rate them similarly based on fundamental metrics including revenue growth, profitability, ROE, and balance sheet strength.